choueric/depot/README.md

 - [ ] local should try to connect to server repeatly and send heartbeat message to server after connecting.
 - [ ] provide methods to watch the status of server and local.
+- [ ] how to handle multiple socks reqeusts?